-Is It Post-traumatic Stress or Traumatic Brain Injury?
+Is It Post-Traumatic Stress or Traumatic Brain Injury?

-How do we differentiate the diagnoses?
+How to differentiate the diagnoses

 Many of the symptoms of PTSD are neurobehavioral or neurocognitive.
 The role of the endocrine system needs to be considered when making a diagnosis, particularly in what we refer to as “treatment resistant” cases, i.e., people whose conditions are not improving with traditional psychotherapy, medications, or other standard forms of practice.

 The advancement of medicine is often fueled by the lessons of war, and this is particularly true with PTSD and TBI.
 In fact, we would not have the diagnosis of PTSD if it were not for the Vietnam War.

 Mark L. Gordon is an endocrinologist who has treated hundreds of patients who experienced personality or behavioral changes within various times following injuries with or without direct injury to the head.
-On his website, Gordon states that many of his patients had been placed on various medications to address symptoms of depression or anxiety without neurosteroids being evaluated and they remained symptomatic.
+Gordon states that many of his patients had been placed on various medications to address symptoms of depression or anxiety without neurosteroids being evaluated and they remained symptomatic.
 In Gordon’s opinion, PTSD is a collection of symptoms that arises out of the sequala of a traumatic brain injury.
 When detailed patient histories are taken, head injuries are commonly identified that had been forgotten.

 I first learned about Gordon’s work from a foreword he wrote for the book Tales from the Blast, by a Special Forces Green Beret, Andrew Marr.
 Marr had returned from deployments in Afghanistan a broken man.
 He was treated for PTSD by the VA and was continuing in a downward spiral until he received an evaluation and hormone replacement therapy from Gordon and quickly got his life back together.

-It is true there is a lot of cross-over of PTSD and TBI symptoms such as irritability, cognitive deficits, insomnia, depression, fatigue, and anxiety.
+It is true there is a lot of crossover of PTSD and TBI symptoms such as irritability, cognitive deficits, insomnia, depression, fatigue, and anxiety.
 It is also true that PTSD specialists and TBI specialists have traditionally looked at the conditions as separate and unrelated.
 However, this is starting to change and there have been several books addressing combined PTSD/TBI.

 From years of evaluating and working in psychotherapy with patients who have survived serious auto accidents, I believe there is clinical merit to the hypothesis that PTSD is on the TBI continuum and warrants further research.
-And, perhaps we are entering the Age of Endocrinology as some have suggested.
+And perhaps we are entering the "age of endocrinology," as some have suggested.